Wilfried Gnonto: Leeds United

 On 2 September 2022, Gnonto joined Leeds United on a five-year deal for an undisclosed fee.
 He made his Premier League debut on 29 October, in Leeds’ 2–1 win against Liverpool at Anfield, coming on as a 72nd-minute substitute for Jack Harrison and opening the action that led to the winning goal by Crysencio Summerville.
 On 5 November, he again replaced Harrison in the second half of the league match against Bournemouth, eventually assisting Summerville for his second consecutive winning goal.

 On 4 January 2023, Gnonto scored his first Premier League goal for Leeds, a 28th minute opener in a 2–2 home draw against West Ham United.
 Two weeks later he scored a brace for Leeds in an FA Cup third round replay against Cardiff City at Elland Road, a volley within the first minute and a goal scored in the 36th minute in a 5–2 win.

-On 8 February 2023, he scored less than a minute into Leeds' 2–2 draw with Manchester United, following a pass from Patrick Bamford. in doing so he became the youngest overseas player to score at Old Trafford in a Premier League fixture.
+On 8 February 2023, he scored less than a minute into Leeds' 2–2 draw with Manchester United, following a pass from Patrick Bamford.
+In doing so, he became the youngest overseas player to score at Old Trafford in a Premier League fixture.

+In August 2023, Gnonto refused to play for Leeds in an attempt to force a transfer away from the club, following Leeds' relegation to the EFL Championship at the end of the 2022–23 season: he then returned to training and officially apologized to manager Daniel Farke at the end of the month.
+On 26 August, in his first game since his return, Gnonto scored a goal in a 4–3 away league win over Ipswich Town.

+In the 2023–24 season, Gnonto, an almost-constant regular on the right wing in Farke’s starting XI, had a run of form that saw him net seven goals from February to mid-March 2024.
+On 16 May, he set up a goal in Leeds's 4–0 win over Norwich City in the EFL Championship play-off semi-final, which allowed them to advance to the final against Southampton at Wembley Stadium.

+In the 2024-25 season, Gnonto scored a career-high nine league goals, which was tied with Brenden Aaronson for the fourth-most on the team, adding six league assists, which was the sixth-most on the team.
+On 3 May 2025, Gnonto scored a goal and added an assist in the team's 2-1 win over Plymouth Argyle at Home Park, which saw Leeds clinch the 2024-25 EFL Championship title and get promoted back to the Premier League.
+He provided the match-winning assist to Manor Solomon in the 91st minute.
+On 4 May 2025, Gnonto was voted Leeds United Young Player of the Year for the 2024-25 season.